Communal dancefloor energy at one of

 Are there any activities planned on the campsite?

-Yes, there will be an animation program, including morning workouts, yoga, podcasts, and ambient DJ sets.
+Yes, there will be an animation program, including morning workouts, yoga and more.
 The exact hours will be communicated before the festival on the camping page.

 Can I bring my portable speakers?